Safety-certified tools Tools for Automotive Applications C-STAT Static analysis C-RUN Runtime analysis Debugging and trace probes

 DENSO is working with several different automotive manufactures and they have different needs in the level of functional safety.
 To meet their requirements, DENSO decided to go with a pre-certified toolchain from IAR Systems.

 DENSO engineer comments:

-“We need to pay all necessary cost and engineering resource to pass certification process, if the applied compiler is uncertified tool.
-If it is the case, a cost for getting certification is much higher than purchasing a pre-certified compiler tool.
-Basically, there are two type of functional safety tool solution from tool suppliers.
-One solution is to provide a pre-certified tool and another solution is to provide assistance only during the certification process.
+“We need to pay all necessary cost and engineering resources to pass a certification process, if the applied compiler is an uncertified tool.
+If it is the case, the cost for making the certification is much higher than purchasing a pre-certified compiler tool.
+Basically, there are two types of functional safety tool solutions from tool suppliers.
+One solution is to provide a pre-certified tool and another is to provide assistance only during the certification process.